tintinrevient/airflow/README.md

 export AIRFLOW_HOME=~/airflow
 ```

 Note that it has to be set every time a new Terminal window is opened.
-Airflow will initialize the airflow.cfg file, the airflow.db file, the airflow-webserver.pid file, etc. here with the logs folder.
+Airflow will initialize airflow.cfg, airflow.db, airflow-webserver.pid, etc. here with the logs folder.

 2. Install Airflow.